The modern Grand Canyon Railway Hotel was designed to resemble the historic Fray Marcos Hotel and Williams Depot structures that stand nearby.

 Spenser’s Pub, located adjacent to the hotel lobby, serves beer, wine and mixed drinks as well as appetizers and meals.
 The centerpiece of Spenser’s Pub is an antique bar that was hand crafted in the 19th century.

-Grand Canyon Railway’s Grand Depot Cafe is located across from the hotel.
-The restaurant has a wide selection of buffet items for breakfast, lunch and dinner.
+Grand Canyon Railway’s Fred Harvey Restaurant is located across from the hotel.
+The restaurant has a wide selection of buffet items for breakfast, lunch, and dinner.

 Quality lodging for its passengers was an important part of the Santa Fe Railway system during the late 19th century and early 20th century.
 A string of hotels and restaurants run by the Fred Harvey Company opened up along Santa Fe rail lines during this time.
 The hotels and restaurants were known as Harvey Houses, and they became famous for their quality food and service.

 The Fray Marcos Hotel in Williams was one such Harvey House and was named after Spanish missionary Marcos de Niza, who explored the Southwest in the early 16th century.
 The Fred Harvey Company often named its hotels after early explorers.

 The hotel and adjoining depot opened to the public in 1908.
 The historic hotel still stands on the Grand Canyon Railway campus in Williams, but is no longer used for lodging guests.
 Parts of the original structure are home to the Grand Canyon Railway ticket counter, a gift shop and company offices.
 The newer Grand Canyon Railway Hotel was built to resemble the historic Fray Marcos.

 Both Williams Depot and the Fray Marcos Hotel are listed on the National Register of Historic Places.
 The historic depot is still open to the public.